Your Book Review: Safe Enough?

 Asteroid deaths are rather easy to estimate - calculate the number of rocks falling from space, the density of people on the ground, and the average blast zone.
 Three parameters, done.
 It's straightforward to explain.

 The public is wary of nuclear risk, in part, because it is not at all like this.
 Neutrons don’t simply bounce around like billiard balls.
-A neutron colliding with an unstable nuclear generates more neutrons.
+A neutron colliding with an unstable nuclear generates more neutrons1.
 There are feedback loops.
 The public may struggle to articulate to an expert exactly what is bothering them ("I think you have failed to account for exponential growth mechanisms, and thereby truncated the uncertainty values in your estimates," says Morgan Jacobs, nurse).
 But lay people are familiar with cats, and familiar with flames.
 The public possesses a rough intuition about Probabilistic Risk Assessment math that, while technically wanting, nonetheless captures its two critical aspects: (1) Small accidents will be much more likely than big accidents, but the big ones dominate the danger.
 And (2) the odds of an accident cascading out of control are probably higher than we expect.

 I was eight when the Three Mile Island nuclear plant had its 'loss of containment' event.
 I was 15 when the Chernobyl nuclear power plant exploded.
 I understood these events in the same terms an adolescent understands anything: The adults are lying to us.
 To a teenager, there was no point in entertaining a defense of the industry.
 The entire enterprise dripped with poison.